wprig/wprig/README.md

 # Changelog

+## 1.0.1
+- PHP process updated to run conditionally on theme name and theme slug rename and on first run.
+Props @hellofromtonya.

 ## Initial release
 - cssnext replaced with postcss-preset-env.
 No change in functionality.
 Props @mor10
 - Separate theme name and theme slug in `themeConfig.js`.
-Props @felixarntz
+Props @felixarntz.